robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-06/README.md

 [^10]: Configuration definitions come from the official Kafka documentation.
 [^11]: The distinction between this operational parameter and a business logic type of approach that suppress offers is discussed in “Watermarks, Tables, Event Time, and the Dataflow Model” by Eno Thereska et al. on the [Confluent blog](https://www.confluent.io/blog/watermarks-tables-event-time-dataflow-model/).
 [^12]: For example, the KeyValueStore interface adds the void put(K key, V value) method, among others, since it knows the underlying store will need to write key-value pairs to the underlying storage engine.
+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.